hytromo/python-digitalocean-ssh/README.md

 ## Features

-* Supports different ssh keys for each droplet, depending on the DO tags it uses
+* Supports different ssh keys for each droplet, depending on the DO tags of the droplet
-* Work with different configurations to write in different sections of your ssh config
+* Works with different configurations and can write in different sections of your ssh config

 ## How to